How to Succeed at Dental Marketing

 To put it simply, when information about your practice is incorrect, Google trusts the information you provided it with a little bit less and is less likely to display your practice in search results.
 Keeping your name, address and phone number correct across the web is a big factor in the accuracy of the citation signals Google takes into account.

 But how many places could your practice information exist online?
 A lot more than you might think.
-Just as Google’s business relies on providing correct and relevant information, many other online businesses called directories make money by assembling business information and play a big role in the dental SEO ecosystem.
+Just as Google’s business relies on providing correct and relevant information, many other online businesses called directories make money by assembling business information and play a big role in the search ecosystem.
 Directories might be industry-specific (ie: Healthgrades) or could be very broad, (ie: Yelp) but the important thing to your practice is that there are a lot of them out there and you need to ensure all of them have accurate information about you.

 One of the most difficult things about directories for dental practices is that information about a practice can exist in a lot of different forms.
 Take for example a dentist who just began their career.
 After graduating from dental school and getting that first job, they might have created a profile on Healthgrades or made a Google My Business page for themselves as a practitioner to help patients find and review them.
 Additionally, someone else could have made a page for them, which happens often for dental professionals.
 After time, a dental professional might change office locations, join a different company, go out on their own, or partner with another dentist, all of which would feasibly change the name, address or phone number of their practice, confusing the many directories and search engines that have built their business on serving up the dentist’s information.

 The drawback of using directory distribution services like these is that once you stop paying for a subscription to them, the information sent to the directories can revert to the old, incorrect information.
-Best practice for dental marketing is to submit the correct information to directories, but also ensure that the most important directories are accurate by hand.
+Best practice for dental practice marketing is to submit the correct information to directories, but also ensure that the most important directories are accurate by hand.

 The review collection policies of different websites varies, so before asking for reviews from your patients, know the policy of the site you’re asking them to complete a review on.
 For example, while Google allows dentists to ask patients for reviews, Yelp strictly prohibits it and will take down reviews that don’t adhere to its policy.
 For the purpose of this guide, we’ll focus on the most important place reviews can exist—on your Google My Business profile.
 To learn more about the other places reviews can exist and the rules about getting them, check out this blog on local review sites.